cliffhall/puzzlemaster/README.md

 # puzzlemaster

+An MCP client that allows teams of agents to complete long-horizon tasks.
+* Uses the [puzzlebox MCP server](https://github.com/cliffhall/puzzlebox) for agent coordination.
-An Electron application with React and TypeScript
+* Built with Electron, React, and TypeScript

 <details><summary>Project Setup</summary>